Skip to content

 3 days

-Remote summit tour in the Bernese Alps
+Remote summit in the Bernese Alps

 Exciting combination of glacier and ridge climbing